How Old is the Earth? (The Gap Theory vs. Young Earth Creationism, Plus other Theories)

 God Bless You as You Seek & Serve!

-Note: Special thanks to J. Altieri for his arguments for old Earth creationism.
+Note: Special thanks to J. Altieri for his arguments for old Earth creationism used in this article.

 comments powered by Disqus